ThisisDeploy/plain-html-webpack-starter/CONTRIBUTING.md

 # Contributing to plain-html-webpack-starter
-Thank you for taking interest in contributing to this project!
+Thank you for taking interest in contributing to this project, we are happy yo have you here!

 Following is a small set of guidelines on how to contribute to this project.
 Feel free to suggest changes to this document as well, adding guidelines as needed.
+Remember that guidelines are not rules and therefore it's not a must to follow them.
+See them as help to get you started!

 ## Before you start
 This is currently a very small project and don't need much of an introduction if